 Accommodation (24%), Catering (24%), Flights (31%), Equipment (21%).

 Impact of FIFA Forward

 As alluded to earlier, the single most significant cost item are the flights for participants of the festival.
-This represents over 57% of all participants, which is 31% of the entire FIFA contribution without which, it would be difficult to engage such a large number of participants.
+This represents over 57 percent of all participants, which is 31 percent of the entire FIFA contribution without which, it would be difficult to engage such a large number of participants.

 This project contributes to fulfilling the objectives set out in FTF’s CAO to the extent where the FTF shares the same vision as FIFA, for the game, for the islands.